 If you have positive feedback, a complaint or concern about anything to do with Bayley House services please let us know.

 Your feedback can lead to improved supports and services, communication, and sometimes changes to policies and the way services are delivered.
+For more information about your rights and responsibilities, please click here.

 What is a complaint?